samiranrl/Carrom_rl/README.md

 ### Why Carrom?

-It is a challenging domain in artificial intelligence:
+It is a challenging domain:

 - The state space  is continious
 - The action space is continious, with added noise